 <ModulePaths> <Include> <ModulePath>Fabrikam.Math.dll</ModulePath> <!-- Add more ModulePath nodes here. --> </Include> </ModulePaths>

-<Include> is empty, then code coverage processing includes all assemblies (.dll and .exe files) that are loaded and for which .pdb files can be found, except for items that match a clause in an
+If <Include> is empty, then code coverage processing includes all assemblies (.dll and .exe files) that are loaded and for which .pdb files can be found, except for items that match a clause in an <Exclude> list.

 Include and exclude nodes use regular expressions.
 For more information, see Using Regular Expressions in Visual Studio.
 Regular expressions are not the same as wildcards.
 In particular: